About

 Harry and his family moved to Central Otago, New Zealand, while his mother remained in Castlemaine, died, and was buried there in 1888.
 The name Brighton Hotel would stay until 1913.

-He appears to make a bit of money from gold which might well be how he became a publican!
-An annual licence could be obtained upon payment of 8 pounds per year or 2 pounds for 3 months.
+He appears to make some money from gold, which might well be how he became a publican!
+An annual licence could be obtained upon payment of 8 pounds per year or two pounds for three months.

 A quirky moment in history is reported in the gossip column from 1913.